 PAX 2 vs PAX 3

-That made the step up to the PAX 2 a major improvement to an already impressive product.
+The PAX 2 was a major improvement to an already impressive product.
 The mouthpiece was simplified, the design streamlined, and the heating and vapor channel improved to a new standard that made it worth the upgrade for owners of the original.

-While PAX has always done a bang-up job with herbs, the previous models never tried to break into the world of cocnentrates.
-Now, the PAX 3 includes a special oven insert, which allows you to crank the temperature and enjoy your favorite extracts on the go.
+While PAX has always done a bang-up job with herbs, the previous models never tried to break into the world of concentrates.
+Now, the PAX 3 Complete Kit includes a concentrate insert, which allows you to crank the temperature and enjoy your favorite extracts on the go.

 That’s not the only included accessory either.
 Both units pack in a charging cable and dock, and two mouthpieces -- flat and raised.
-The PAX 3 also tosses in a half pack oven lid with a taller insert, allowing you to keep a tight bowl without filling the oven all the way, plus a few extra screens.
+The PAX 3 Complete Kit also tosses in a half pack oven lid with a taller insert, allowing you to keep a tight bowl without filling the oven all the way, plus a few extra screens.
 There’s a small multi-tool on a keychain for stirring and turning as well.
-Thats right around $40 of, in my book, essential accessories included for free with the PAX 3.
+That's right around $40 of, in my book, essential accessories included with the PAX 3 Complete Kit.

 Having spent time with both devices, the most striking distance is by far the heating speed.
 The PAX 2 is by no means a slouch, which makes the PAX 3 even more impressive.
-It goes from ice cold to the third heat setting, an optimum vaping temperature, in 10-15 seconds, depending on the battery’s current charge level, almost twice as fast as the PAX 2.
+The new model goes from ice cold to the third heat setting, an optimum vaping temperature, in around 30 seconds, depending on the battery’s current charge level, almost twice as fast as the PAX 2.

-After the initial heat up, The PAX 3 gets back up to temperature instantly between inhales, making it an efficient session vape.
-With the PAX 2 you need to wait 5-10 seconds for it to get back up to vaporization temperature between draws.
+After the initial heat up, The PAX 3 gets back up to temperature within around five seconds between inhales, making it an efficient session vape.
+With the PAX 2 you had to wait almost twice as long to get back up to vaporization temperature between draws.

 That’s a seriously fast heating time for portable, herbal vaporizers.
 It’s good news not just in terms of discretion and ease of use, but also in terms of efficiency.
 Faster heating means the materials in your oven spend less time hot, so more goes in, and less goes out into the air.